What Do Home Inspectors Check?

 The Roof and Chimney

 A bad roof can produce untold problems for a homeowner.
 The biggest problem is, of course, the fact that moisture can get in the home every time it rains if there are missing shingles and other damage to the roof.
-Missing shingles are pretty easily spotted even by amateur home buyers who don’t know the first thing about inspections.
+Missing shingles are pretty easily spotted even by amateur homebuyers who don’t know the first thing about inspections.
 If this situation is allowed to go on too long, the wood and other materials underneath the shingles can become rotted and require repairs.
-The inspector will check that the bricks and mortar of the chimney are in good shape and that the flashing around its base is watertight.
+The inspector will check that the chimney’s bricks and mortar are in good shape and that the flashing around its base is watertight.

 Professional Home Inspection in Pennsylvania

 S.P.T.
-Home Services LLC is a home inspection company based in Yardley, Pennsylvania that conducts certified, licensed and insured inspections of homes in Bucks County, Montgomery County, Berks County, Chester County, Delaware County and the city of Philadelphia.
-Our inspectors check all of the structural elements and systems mentioned above and so many more such as the heating and cooling systems, the foundation of the home and the appliances that will be staying with the home.
+Home Services LLC is a home inspection company based in Yardley, Pennsylvania that conducts certified, licensed, and insured inspections of homes in Bucks County, Montgomery County, Berks County, Chester County, Delaware County, and the city of Philadelphia.
+Our inspectors check all of the structural elements and systems mentioned above and so many more such as the heating and cooling systems, the home’s foundation, and the appliances that will be staying with the home.
 Please contact us for a professional home inspection, and we’ll provide you with a simple, concise yet detailed report of all of our findings, so you’ll be armed with the information you need when negotiating with a seller.